apache/jena-site/content/documentation/tdb2/tdb2_cmds.md

 When working with large data to load, it is advisable to check it completely first with `riot --validate`.
 Parse errors during loading can lead to inconsistent indexing.
-Fixing bad data, even if legal RDF, such as bad lexicial forms of literals or bad URIs, is much easier before the data is in the database.
+Fixing bad data, even if legal RDF, such as bad lexical forms of literals or bad URIs, is much easier before the data is in the database.

 Because loading in hardware dependent, the right choice for any